ieeedistill/ieeedistill.github.io/_pages/call_for_paper.md

 ## Submission
 Workshop papers should follow the same submission guidelines and instructions for the main conference: [IEEE TPS 2025](https://www.sis.pitt.edu/lersais/conference/tps/2025/).
-The long paper can be at most of 10 pages, including references and appendices.
+Submissions are limited to 10 pages for long papers and 5 pages for short papers, including references and appendices.
 Standard IEEE conference paper format should be used.
 The IEEE two-column conference template can be downloaded from [here](https://www.ieee.org/conferences/publishing/templates).

 Submit your paper through [EasyChair](https://easychair.org/account2/signin?l=7661155834746278132) and select the "IEEE DISTILL 2025" Track.